BFieguth/brisk/docs/source/getting_started/project_structure.rst

         )
     )

-Brisk provides a set of predefined wrappers that include most common metrics:
+Brisk provides a set of predefined wrappers that include many common metrics:

 .. code-block:: python